bojanv91/bojanv91.github.io/Snow/_posts/2017-01-27-snippet-fix-razor-views-compilation.md

         <AspNetCompiler VirtualPath="temp" PhysicalPath="$(WebProjectOutputDir)" />
     </Target>

 That's it.
-Not it works.
+Now it works.

 ## But it slows down the build time?